How bad weather can improve your travel experience

 Davenport Creek is an easy drive from Ceduna.
 Vic’s plan had been to camp there and explore the sand dunes and beach.
 But the rain, wind and very high tide made access difficult and camping there would have been quite uncomfortable.

 Next day as rain and wind alternated with sun and wind, the group headed for Streaky Bay and nearby Cape Bauer.
-Again the wind drove the surging sea onto the rocks, where the waves were forced through vertical fractures for spectacular displays at the Whistling Rocks and Blowholes.
+The strong wind drove the surging sea onto the rocks, for spectacular displays at the Whistling Rocks and Blowholes.

-It was time to move on for more beaches with a stop at Port Sinclair and surfing mecca, Cactus Beach, before more giant sand dunes and beach driving at Fowlers Bay.
+It was time to move on for more beaches with a stop at Port Sinclair and surfing mecca, Cactus Beach.
+Fowlers Bay was next, for more giant sand dunes and beach driving.
 At last the wind had dropped and the sand and sea were calm.

 Fowlers Bay is proud of its history with information boards displayed throughout the small village.